dillon-mce/dillon-mce.github.io/_posts/2018-12-03-Advent-of-Code-2018-Day-2.md

 The answer for my input was 5000, and with the command line method described in [my AoC Setup post]({{"/Advent-of-Code-2018-Setup" | absolute_url}}), it takes about 30 milliseconds to find it.

 ## [Problem 2](https://adventofcode.com/2018/day/2#part2)
 I would describe the problem for part 2 like this: given a list of IDs like `"abcde fghij klmno pqrst fguij axcye wvxyz"`, return a string that is the common letters between the two IDs that only differ by one letter.
-The sample returns “fgij”.
+The sample returns `"fgij"`.

 ### Method
 - Break up the array into individual IDs